-As I mentioned in a previous post, one of the reasons for our extended stay in La Trinidad is that my husband Andrew has been called upon by his hybrid-farming friend Patrick Taylor to bring a permaculture perspective to Lily of the Valley Organic Farm.
+As I mentioned in a previous post, one of the reasons for our extended stay in La Trinidad is that my partner has been called upon by his hybrid-farming friend Patrick Taylor to bring a permaculture perspective to Lily of the Valley Organic Farm.

 So we’ve got permaculture, organic farming, hybrid agriculture empowerment, and all sorts of words and word-combos such as aquaponics (something we practiced extensively with our previous corporation, get with d’ ACT Philippines), hydroponics, eco farming, sustainable agriculture, and on it goes.
 Some of these practices are or can be sustainable, and others are not, but to understand why we must examine sustainability through the lens of permaculture.